-Semisupervised learning can be called as a mixture of supervised learning and unsupervised learning.
+Semisupervised learning can be called a mixture of supervised learning and unsupervised learning.
 Some machine learning algorithms can deal with partially labeled data.
 Most of the time, more of the data is unlabeled, and some data is labeled.

 Facebook is an example of this type of learning.
-For example, once you upload some photos of you along with your friends, Facebook automatically recognizes that the same person (your friend) shows up in some other photos as well.
+For example, once you upload some photos of yourself along with your friends, Facebook automatically recognizes that the same person (your friend) shows up in some other photos as well.

 In this case, Facebook only needs some labels, maybe one label per person, and it is able to label everyone in all other photos as well.

 Most semisupervised learning algorithms are combinations of unsupervised and supervised algorithms.

 Many machine learning researchers have made it clear that unlabeled data, when used together with a small amount of labeled data, can produce a large amount of improvement in the accuracy of learning over unsupervised learning.
 But it does not require the time and costs needed for supervised learning.

 One example of semi-supervised learning algorithms is Deep Belief Networks (DBNs).
 DBN is a class of deep neural networks that consists of multiple layers of the graphical model having both directed as well as undirected edges.